Skip to main content

 Relative population size from time of control

 Successful control of RLEM depends on the right timing.
-Spraying too early in spring allows populations to recover before the season end, while spraying too late means the populations will already be in diapause (eggs are ready for ‘oversummering’).
+Spraying too early in winter or spring allows populations to recover before the season ends, while spraying too late means the populations will already be in diapause (eggs are ready for ‘oversummering’).

 The TIMERITE® Best spray date is the calculated point of maximum control.

-The TIMERITE® Best window of opportunity is the period where control is still very high (at least 95% as good as the TIMERITE® date).
+The TIMERITE® Ideal spray window is the period where control is still very high (at least 95% as effective as the TIMERITE® Best spray date).

-Change the TIMERITE® User selected spray date red line on the first graph (by clicking on the circles on the black line) to observe the effect of different spray dates on population recovery and the importance of using the TIMERITE® Best window of opportunity to your advantage.
+You can adjust the User selected spray date (red line) on the top graph by clicking the circles on the black line.
+This allows you to observe how different spray dates affect RLEM population size over time and highlights the importance of using the TIMERITE® Ideal spray window.